 What is Pulsar1?

-Pulsar1 is a new variant of a high-risk ransomware called Djvu.
-Following successful infiltration, Pulsar1 encrypts most of stored data using and appends filenames with ".pulsar1" extension (e.g., "sample.jpg" is renamed to "sample.jpg.pulsar1", and so on so forth).
-In addition, Pulsar1 drops a text file ("_readme.txt") in every folder containing encrypted files.
-This malware was firstly discovered by Michael Gillespie.
+This malware was first discovered by Michael Gillespie and is a new variant of high-risk ransomware called Djvu.
+Following successful infiltration, Pulsar1 encrypts most stored data and appends filenames with the ".pulsar1" extension (e.g., "sample.jpg" is renamed to "sample.jpg.pulsar1").
+In addition, Pulsar1 places a text file ("_readme.txt") in each folder containing encrypted files.

-The created text file contains a ransom-demanding message which is exactly the same as the ones presented by other variants of Djvu.
-The message states that data is encrypted and that each victim has to buy a decryption key which is necessary to restore data.
-It is currently unknown what type of encryption algorithm (symmetric or asymmetric) does Pulsar1 use.
-However, it is sure that each victim gets a unique decryption key.
-The problem is that all keys are stored in a remote server controlled by cyber criminals.
-For this reason each victim has to pay a ransom of $980.
-Yet it is noted that victims who will manage to contact crooks within 72 hours after the encryption will receive a 50% discount, meaning that the price will drop to $490.
-However, no matter how low or high the price is, it should never be paid.
-Research results show that cyber criminals often ignore victims, once payments are submitted.
-For this reason, paying usually gives no positive result and users merely get scammed.
-This is why you should never attempt to contact these persons and certainly not submit any payments.
-It is unfortunate, but there are no tools capable of cracking Pulsar1's encryption and restoring data for free.
-The only possible solution is to restore everything from a backup.
+The new text file contains a ransom-demand message which is identical to those presented by other variants of Djvu.
+The message states that data is encrypted and that each victim must purchase a decryption key necessary to restore data.
+It is currently unknown which type of encryption algorithm (symmetric or asymmetric) Pulsar1 uses.
+In any case, each victim receives a unique decryption key.
+All keys are stored on a remote server controlled by cyber criminals.
+Therefore, victims must pay ransoms of $980 for their release.
+It is stated, however, that victims who make contact with these criminals within 72 hours after encryption will receive a 50% discount, and thus the cost will drop to $490 per key.
+Regardless of the cost, do not pay.
+Research shows that cyber criminals often ignore victims, once payments are submitted.
+Therefore, paying usually gives no positive result and users are scammed.
+Never attempt to contact these people or submit any payments.
+Unfortunately, there are no tools capable of cracking Pulsar1 encryption and restoring data free of charge.
+The only solution is to restore everything from a backup.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-Pulsar1 is a regular ransomware and, thus, it shares many similarities with dozens of other ransomware-type, such as Kroput, Yatron, CrazyCrypt.
-Despite the fact that developers are different, almost all of them have very similar characteristics and behavior - they encrypt data and make ransom demands.
-In most cases infections of this type have only two major differences - size of ransom and type of encryption algorithm used.
-The problem is that ransomware usually employs cryptographies like AES, RSA, and other that generate unique decryption keys.
-For this reason, it is virtually impossible to decrypt data manually (without developers interfering).
-The only possible scenarios are ransomware not being fully developed and/or having certain bugs/flaws.
-We highly recommend to maintain regular data backups.
-However, be sure to store them in a remote server or either unplugged storage devices.
-That's because ransomware will probably encrypt locally stored backups alongside with regular data.
+Pulsar1 is regular ransomware and, thus shares many similarities with dozens of other ransomware-type viruses such as Kroput, Yatron, and CrazyCrypt.
+Although the developers are different, they all have similar characteristics and behavior - they encrypt data and make ransom demands.
+In most cases, infections of this type have just two major differences: size of ransom and type of encryption algorithm used.
+Ransomware usually employs cryptographies such as AES, RSA, and others, that generate unique decryption keys.
+Therefore, it is virtually impossible to decrypt data manually without the involvement of developers (contacting these people is not recommended).
+The only possible scenarios are ransomware not being fully developed or having certain bugs/flaws.
+We strongly recommend that you maintain regular data backups, however, store them on a remote server or unplugged storage device, otherwise the ransomware can encrypt locally stored backups together with regular data.

 How did ransomware infect my computer?

-In order to proliferate ransomware cyber criminals usually use email spam campaigns, unofficial software download sources, fake software updaters, cracks, and trojans.
-Cyber criminals send hundreds of thousands of spam emails that contain malicious attachments (PDFs, MS Office documents, executables, archives, etc.) and deceptive messages encouraging users to open.
-These attachments are designed to download/install malware into the system.
+To proliferate ransomware, cyber criminals usually use spam email campaigns, unofficial software download sources, fake software updaters, cracks, and trojans.
+Cyber criminals send hundreds of thousands of spam emails that contain malicious attachments (PDFs, MS Office documents, executables, archives, etc.) and deceptive messages encouraging users to open them.
+These attachments download/install malware into the system.
 Third party software download sources are used to present malicious executables as legitimate software.
-This tricks users into downloading and installing malware manually, by themselves.
-Fake updaters are designed to infect computers in two ways: by either exploiting outdated software's bugs/flaws or simply downloading and installing malware rather than actual updates.
-Cracking tools are meant to activate paid software for free.
-Yet due to the fact that cyber criminals often use them to spread malware users are more than likely to end up infecting their computers rather than gaining access to paid features.
-Last but not least are trojans - these are malicious applications that stealthily infiltrate computers and install additional malware.
+This often tricks users into downloading and installing malware manually.
+Fake updaters infect computers by exploiting outdated software bugs/flaws or simply downloading and installing malware rather than updates.
+Cracking tools activate paid software free of charge, however, cyber criminals often use them to proliferate malware.
+Users commonly end up infecting their computers rather than gaining access to paid features.
+Finally, trojans are malicious applications that stealthily infiltrate computers and install additional malware.

 How to protect yourself from ransomware infections?

-To prevent this situation users must be very cautious when browsing the Internet and downloading/installing/updating software.
-Always think twice before opening email attachments.
+To prevent this situation, be very cautious when browsing the internet and downloading, installing, and updating software.
+Think twice before opening email attachments.
 Files/links that are irrelevant and those received from suspicious/unrecognizable email addresses should never be opened.
-Download programs only from official sources using direct download links.
-Keep installed applications, as well as operating system up-to-date is also extremely important.
-However, to achieve this users should employ only implemented functions or tools provided by the official developer.
-We advise you to never attempt to crack installed applications, because software piracy is considered a cyber crime and, on top of that, the risk of infections is extremely high.
-Lastly, always have a reputable anti-virus/anti-spyware suite installed and running - these tools detect and eliminate most of infections before they harm the system.
+Download programs from official sources only using direct download links.
+Keeping installed applications and operating systems up-to-date is also extremely important, however, use only implemented functions or tools provided by the official developer.
+Never attempt to crack installed applications, since software piracy is considered a cyber crime and the risk of infection is extremely high.
+Have a reputable anti-virus/anti-spyware suite installed and running - these tools detect and eliminate most infections before they can harm the system.
 The key to computer safety is caution.
 If your computer is already infected with Pulsar1, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Pulsar1 ransomware's text file ("_readme.txt"):
+Text presented in Pulsar1 ransomware text file ("_readme.txt"):